Jemisode/poke-pong/README.md

 * Remove hard coded Pokémon names and write logic to randomly allocate names to the Round of 16
 * Ensure a Pokémon name is no shorter than three and no longer than twelve in length
 * Ensure user can only input letters and recognised Pokémon names from Generation 1
-* Write logic that ensures winner goes through to the next round (highlighted in yellow) whilst the loser does not progresd (highlighted in blue)
+* Write logic that ensures winner goes through to the next round (highlighted in yellow) whilst the loser does not progress (highlighted in blue)
-* Remove hard coded scores and write logic to handles the scores which ties in with the above winner and loser scenario in the pairings
+* Remove hard coded scores and write logic to handle so it ties in with the above winner-loser in each of the pairings
 * Address the responsiveness of the CSS Grid so it can viewed on devices with smaller screens without problems regarding the layout